“June 19, Sir, is a day which, in the minds of the workers, marks a landmark in the history of the working class movement.” – Adrian Cola Rienzi

 In Trinidad’s first national election, on February 07, 1925, Cipriani won the Port of Spain seat on the Legislative Council, a position which he retained until 1945.
 Upholding the interests of the “unwashed and unsoaped barefoot man” against those of big business and government, Cipriani fought tirelessly for workman’s compensation, old age pensions, an eight-hour day, minimum wage laws and compulsory education.
 He defended legislation to protect trade unions and in 1932 was successful in getting a Trade Union Ordnance enacted by the British government.

 Cipriani was also active at the municipal level.
 He was a member of the Port of Spain City Council continuously from 1926-1941, serving as mayor a record eight times.
 In the City Council, he fought for state ownership of the electricity and telephone companies, and for the election of women to the City Council.
 Cipriani did not live quite long enough to see his dream of representative government become a reality; he died in 1945, one year before adult suffrage was instituted.

 Listen to “Captain Cipriani”, recorded by Lord Beginner (Egbert Moore) in 1935

 This post was originally published June 19, 2007.
-It has been updated twice since then
+It has been updated three times since then